M-Achilles/CodeClinic_C-Sharp/README.md

             * Diagonal collision
                 * Check the vertical and horizontal differences between two queens
                 * Collision is detected if they are equal

+# Project 4: Accessing peripherals
+## Task
+* Convert mouse movement into music pitches
+    * Instrument is silent until mouse button is held down
+    * Up and down movement changes the pitch
+    * Left and right movement changes the volumn
+    * Music stops when mouse button lifts again